Amid68/Fake-News-Detection/finetuning/tinyBERT/TinyBERT_ISOT/TinyBERT_ISOT.md

     print("Preprocessed files not found.
 Please run the data preprocessing from Part 2 first.")
 ```

-    Training set: (31428, 3)
+    Training set: (62857, 3)
-    Validation set: (6735, 3)
+    Validation set: (13469, 3)
-    Test set: (6735, 3)
+    Test set: (13470, 3)

+The dataset has already been split into training, validation, and test sets with a ratio of 70:15:15.
+This split ensures we have enough data for training while maintaining substantial validation and test sets for reliable evaluation.

+### Examining the Data

-Let's examine the data format to ensure it's what we expect:
+We examine the data structure to ensure it matches our expectations:

 ```python